-It is quite certain that we were not allowed to take any photos inside where the tapisseries were displayed, since we don’t have a single picture of those quite amazing embroideries, but I still remember how very impressive they were.
+It is quite certain that we were not allowed to take any photos inside where the tapisseries were displayed, so we don’t have a single picture of those quite amazing embroideries, but I still remember how very impressive they were.
 The movement in these broderies was striking, very different from the woven tapestries we had seen at the Musée de Cluny in Paris, for instance.
 These embroideries actually tell the story of the battle of Hastings.
 They date from the 11th century and are attributed by the French to la reine Mathilde, the wife of William the Conqueror, who would have been the artist behind this astounding masterpiece.
 Mathilde was duchess of Normandy, and later Queen of England.
 The tapestries were completed during the years between 1066 and 1082 – an amazing work of art.

 From Bayeux, we went on to the coast of Normandy, the landing beaches during the allied invasion in June 1944.
 We first visited Arromanches-les-Bains, where you can still see some of the ‘mulberries’ that the Allies had sunk into the water by the beach, probably just before the boats with the soldiers arrived, in order to create a kind of harbor that would keep the men from drowning in rough water.
 There were also mine-sweepers that preceded the boats with the landing craft, since the Channel was studded with mines.